 28 April 2017 - Written by Giuseppe Oliverio

-Buzzfeed News published a series of articles from the PHmuseum community to celebrate Earth Day and renew the climate change debate.
+The renewed North American media company published a series of articles featuring work found on the PHmuseum community to celebrate Earth Day and renew the climate change debate.

 © Souvid Datta.
 People scavenging for coal from Jharia’s villages head toward the several open-cast coal mines nearby, such as this one in Ghunudi, every day at dawn.
 With few other jobs available for those without education or resources, coal mining has become the sole means of subsistence and a way of life for many living here.

 While some politicians and part of the public opinion is still questioning if climate change is real, BuzzFeed News decided to highlight those who are working to analyse its impacts and suggest possible solutions.

 The special focus promoted by the US media company in collaboration with PHmuseum opened with a work by documentary photographer Souvid Datta who explored the open mines of Jharia, in northeast India, for two years.
 Mining is indeed a serious issue in several countries around the world and it often compromises the environment and workers' health.
 The mines documented by Datta are the source of high-quality coal for India’s growing industrial sector, but the conditions of the workers are often ignored.
 As Datta mentioned in the interview with BuzzFeed News Senior Photo Editor, Kate Bubacz "many of the workers suffer from pneumoconiosis - a common respiratory affliction for miners where coal particles become lodged inside the lungs.
 Tuberculosis and severe asthma are also an issue.
 These health concerns are exacerbated by the fact that working conditions in the mines are poor and there is little corporate responsibility for workers’ health and safety priorities."